-“More than 90 percent of all tech startups fail.”
+“About 90 percent of all startups fail.”

 It’s not all bad news; the rising entrepreneurship trend has also created new opportunities.
 While this has also thickened the competition, new opportunities for success continue to develop as the market changes and matures.
 Just look at the number of businesses that have been created to serve the growing number of young entrepreneurs.
 Incubators, co-working spaces, media companies, nonprofit organizations, content marketing companies, co-founder finder services and more are growing in size and success because we are providing them with more and more customers.

 If you’re still brave enough to take your shot as an entrepreneur, understand that it’s extremely likely that you will fail and perfectly okay if you do.
 Once you accept that possibility, you need to commit 100 percent of yourself and work harder than anyone else possibly would or could.
 There is no substitute for hard work in the world of entrepreneurship, and no business will grow to become an empire without other skilled people on your team.
 Start off strong by building relationships and growing your network.